FlyBase/flybase-controlled-vocabulary/src/ontology/README-editors.md

 You should only attempt to make a release if the travis build is passing on the master branch.

-These instructions assume you have [docker](https://www.docker.com/get-docker) running, the script [run.sh](run.sh) wraps docker commands.
+These instructions assume you have [docker](https://www.docker.com/get-docker) running.
+The script [run.sh](run.sh) wraps docker commands.

 Everything should be done from this (/src/ontology/) folder.